aws-samples/aws-draco/README.md

 The code is written in NodeJS.
 There is a Ruby Rakefile that simplifies the development process with tasks to set the environment and upload the code to an S3 bucket for deployment using the CloudFormation console.

+### Debugging

+Set the environment variable DEBUG manually in the Lambda functions.
+This is a numerical
+level:

+* 0 (or any other non-numeric value): No debugging
+* > 0: control flow tracing
+* > 1: API call responses
+* > 2: Full details

 ### Rake Tasks